 Before we proceed discussing the Dream Act I would like to digress and thank everyone for the all the kind words of support during my recovery from a now, not so recent accident involving an 18 wheeler truck and my van.
-Just as my truck accident lawyers came through for me in the lawsuit that was filed against the truck driver and his company, so did all of you with your gifts and words of encouragement.
+Just as my New Mexico truck accident lawyers came through for me in the lawsuit that was filed against the truck driver and his company, so did all of you with your gifts and words of encouragement.
 My truck accident lawyers have ensured I will receive fair compensation for my injuries, as well as for emotional, or financial losses.
 They also have ligated additional compensation for property damage, lost income, diminished earning capacity (for a while, but I hope not for too long), and pain and suffering.
 I just am so thankful I took my wife’s advice and hired my own lawyer rather than just trying to deal with the insurance companies.

 And of course that humongous get well gift basket certainly made a statement just sitting there on my desk when I arrived home from the hospital.
 I also have frequently send gift baskets to family and friends for various occasions.
 But that scrumptious get well basket with its personalized engraved, silver-plated hang tag was beyond anything I have ever seen.
 Many of you shared in tasting the savory crackers and numerous cheese selections, salami and sausages, along with the tasty Cress Zinfandel and stro Cabernet Sauvignon wines when you came to visit those first few days after I got home.
 The Moravian chocolate dipped spice cookies (my favorite, I’ll have you know) toffee peanuts, and Godiva milk chocolate bars certainly satisfied any sweet cravings.
 Someone please give me the name of the store where this Get Well gift basket was sent.
 I want to send a Thank You gift basket to my truck accident lawyers.
 Now, to get back to business!